JOURNEY through our UNESCO City of Literature with its rich history of authors, publishers and books,

-DISCOVER how Melbourne’s literature has been expressed over time through the city’s heritage, people, places, and buildings.
+EXPLORE the different ways Melbourne’s literature has been expressed over time through the city’s writers, settings, shops, galleries, architecture, people, typography and art.

-READ literature from stories, poems and books connected to the streets of Melbourne.
+READ literature from stories, poems aand books connected to the streets of Melbourne.
 We ourselves write books that have won awards.

 On our school tours, we allocate LITERARY IDENTITIES to all participating students of people who created and make up our literary city.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 SEE – Also our many SCHOOL PROGRAMS. e.g Explorer, Federation, Aboriginal, Early Melbourne, Lanes, ‘Runner’, Street Art and more.